Where you are welcomed, nurtured, and known

 Megan Pardue, Lead Pastor

 Rev. Megan M. Pardue is the lead pastor at Refuge Home Church since 2013.
 A native of Portland, Oregon, she’s called Durham home since 2009.
-She is an ordained elder in the Church of the Nazarene and a graduate of Southern Nazarene University and Duke Divinity School.
+She is ordained in the United Church of Christ and a graduate of Southern Nazarene University and Duke Divinity School.

 Megan cares deeply about environmental justice and climate change, and believes communities of faith must address these crises with urgency.
 She’s the winner of the 2021 C3 (Christians Caring for Creation) Sermon Challenge, a recent guest preacher at Duke Chapel, a featured preacher at the 2018 NTS Preacher’s Conference, and much of her guest preaching and speaking centers around these intersectional issues.